continuedev/continue/CONTRIBUTING.md

 ### Writing Context Providers

 A `ContextProvider` is a Continue plugin that lets type '@' to quickly select documents as context for the language model.
 The simplest way to create a `ContextProvider` is to implement the `provide_context_items` method.
 You can find a great example of this in [GitHubIssuesContextProvider](./server/continuedev/plugins/context_providers/github.py), which allows you to search GitHub Issues in a repo.

+### Adding an LLM Provider

+Continue has support for more than a dozen different LLM "providers", making it easy to use models running on OpenAI, Ollama, Together, LM Studio, and more.
+You can find all of the existing providers [here](https://github.com/continuedev/continue/tree/main/core/llm/llms), and if you see one missing, you can add it with the following steps:

+1. Create a new file in the `core/llm/llms` directory.
+The name of the file should be the name of the provider, and it should export a class that extends `BaseLLM`.
+This class should contain the following minimal implementation.
+We recommend viewing pre-existing providers for more details.
+The [LlamaCpp Provider](./core/llm/llms/LlamaCpp.ts) is a good simple example.

+- `providerName` - the identifier for your provider
+- At least one of `_streamComplete` or `_streamChat` - This is the function that makes the request to the API and returns the streamed response.
+You only need to implement one because Continue can automatically convert between "chat" and "raw completion".

+2. Add your provider to the `LLMs` array in [core/llm/llms/index.ts](./core/llm/llms/index.ts).
+3. If your provider supports images, add it to the `PROVIDER_SUPPORTS_IMAGES` array in [core/llm/index.ts](./core/llm/index.ts).
+4. Add the necessary JSON Schema types to [`config_schema.json`](./extensions/vscode/config_schema.json).
+This makes sure that Intellisense shows users what options are available for your provider when they are editing `config.json`.

 ### Adding Models